SrijanBadhya/Debsoc/Running the PES Debsoc.md

 3. Adjing tournaments can disappoint freshers due to a multitude of reasons like:
 - They were speakers for most debate sessions and so they haven't been trained to do this.
 - They're likely to spend the whole tournament as a trainee, and hence
-- - speakers scroll their phones during their OA and don't take them seriously.
+- - speakers scroll their phones during their OA and don't take them seriously,
-- - people go to ask the chair feedback instead of them.
+- - people go to ask the chair feedback instead of them, and
-- - they feel they have no impact on the tournament because their vote doesn't matter.
+- - they feel they have no presence in the tournament because their vote doesn't matter.
-- - They don't get any numerical result from the tournament either.
+-  They don't get any numerical result from the tournament either.
 - Same things for BP except that they do a lot of boring work to track 4 teams, and only have 60 seconds to make a case, so they don't get the thrill of standing and giving a speech either.
 - There's so much fun in debate with a teammate, and as an adj you feel lonely.
 At every room, there won't be any PES friends.
  - There's no real opportunity to talk to anyone either.
 You have your lunch during speaker case prep, and speakers get to chill with each other when you're preparing your OA.